 In 2011, I launched my first online course (about YouTube) for just $97.
 And although my business partner and I generated +$400,000 in sales in our first 30 days, I didn’t stop there….

-I am sure lots of you have seen those before and they all follow the same line.
-Many of you probably bought into some of those over the years just to find out that it didn’t work out the way you thought it would.
-I often wondered why so many people get caught into it and the only thing I can boil it down to is money.
+I am sure lots of you have seen those before, and they all follow the same line.
+Many of you probably bought into some of those over the years to find out that it didn’t work out the way you thought it would.
+I often wondered why so many people get caught into it, and the only thing I can boil it down to is money.
 They all have one thing in common: Money.
 It’s about money.
-It’s about making 7 figures in one year while working 4 hours a day.
+It’s about making seven figures in one year while working 4 hours a day.
 Who doesn’t like that?

 Why are they selling all their secrets instead of using it to make even more money?
 Is that not counter-productive?

-What is the value you think they actually sell to you?
-The dream about money.
+What is the value you think they sell to you?
+The dream of money.
 The course itself is secondary as long as you believe this will help you to make money.

 But before you have the chance to make any money, you’ll have to pay first.
 Then they will give you something you have to use to make money.

-If it doesn’t work for you, they are really sorry, but don’t worry there is another course that could help you.
+If it doesn’t work for you, they are sorry but don’t worry, there is another course that could help you.
 And so it goes.